-As another sign of the tight residential construction labor market, the record percentages of NAHB members reported labor shortages in recent surveys.
+As construction labor market starts to loosen, it should help ease off the record labor shortages reported by NAHB members in recent surveys.

 In the October 2021 survey for the NAHB/Well Fargo Housing Market Index (HMI), more than 55 percent of single-family builders reported a shortage (either serious or some) of each of the 16 trades listed in the questionnaire.
 At the high end, more than 80 percent reported a shortage of labor for each of the three categories of carpenters (rough, finished and framing crews).